vivek-nexus/google-meet-slack-integration/README.md

 ![image](https://user-images.githubusercontent.com/26523871/164879068-b9cf8fcf-7d50-4a33-9856-0dc3cd94bd64.png)

+### 4. Choose automatic microphone and camera disabling
+You can choose to automatically disable microphone or camera or both, before joining the meeting.

 **Click save** for the extension to start working.
 You should see a green banner which indicates that the extension is working.